mertcandav/kelvin/MANUAL.md

 This method can be useful if you want to manipulate data based on a certain condition.

-> Collection copies are not deep immutable copy. \
-> So if you make changes any mutable field of T, you can change original collection.

 ```go
 db.Map(func(e *Employee) {
     switch e.Title {